 Impedance is the electrical resistance a speaker presents to the amplifier.
-It's measured in Ohms (Ω).
-You must match the amplifier's output capabilities to the speaker's impedance.
+It"s measured in Ohms (Ω).
+You must match the amplifier"s output capabilities to the speaker"s impedance.
 Using speakers with lower impedance than the amplifier is rated for can cause overheating or damage.
+Wiring multiple speakers changes the total impedance presented to the amplifier (use the calculator above!).

 Consider: